UnaCloud/UnaCloud2/README.md

 ------------ | -------------
 CPU	| 2 Cores Machine
 Memory | At least 200 MB of free RAM.
-Free Disk	| 50 MB for UnaCloud client and at least 20 GB of hard disk for Virtual Machines.
+Free Disk	| 50 MB for UnaCloud client and at least 20 GB hard disk for Virtual Machines.
 OS	| Windows XP, 7 or 8
 Supporting Features | <ul><li>Java JRE SE 7</li><li>At least one of the following hypervisors:  VMware Workstation 6 or better (if you use VMWare Player, you must install VMware Player and VMware VIX together)</li><li>Oracle VM VirtualBox 4.2.14 or 4.3</li></ul>

 ##Download
-The project could be download from [UnaCloud Wiki](https://sistemasproyectos.uniandes.edu.co/~unacloud/dokuwiki/doku.php?id=recursos:descargas) You could find three different options, manual installation, installation using scripts (Ubuntu or Debian) and using Vagrant (VirtualBox).
+The project can be downloaded from [UnaCloud Wiki](https://sistemasproyectos.uniandes.edu.co/~unacloud/dokuwiki/doku.php?id=recursos:descargas).
+You can find three different options: Manual Installation, Script-based Installation (Ubuntu or Debian) or Vagrant Installation(VirtualBox).

 ##Pre-Configuration
-First step after download project is modify configuration file config.properties, this file is used in all installation options.
+After downloading project, modify configuration file config.properties (for all Installation options).

-Set properties:
+Set following properties:

-*	MAIN_REPOSITORY: storage path for virtual machines files in server.
+*	MAIN_REPOSITORY: Server storage path for virtual machines files.
-*	DEFAULT_USER_PASSWORD: default password for admin user, it should be update after first login.
+*	DEFAULT_USER_PASSWORD: default password for admin user, it should be updated after first login.
-*	QUEUE_IP: IP address where is running RabbitMQ application.
-In case of use installation using scripts or Vagrant, use local address.
+*	QUEUE_IP: RabbitMQ application IP address.
+In case of Script-based or Vagrant Installation, use local address.
-*	QUEUE_PORT: access port to RabbitMQ, by default is 5672.
+*	QUEUE_PORT: RabbitMQ access port, by default is 5672.
 *	QUEUE_USER: user with granted access to read and write for queue messages in RabbitMQ.
-In case of use installation using scripts or Vagrant, defined user in this variable will be created with privilegies granted.
+In case of Script-based or Vagrant Installation, defined user in this variable will be created with granted privileges.
 *	QUEUE_PASS: RabbitMQ user password.
 *	DB_USERNAME: user with granted access to read and write in MySQL database server.
-In case of use installation using scripts or Vagrant, user should be root.
+In case of Script-based or Vagrant Installation, user should be root.
 *	DB_PASS: MySQL user password.
-*	DB_IP: IP address where is running database server.
-In case of use installation using scripts or Vagrant, use local address.
+*	DB_IP: MySQL server IP address.
+In case of Script-based or Vagrant Installation, use local address.
-*	DB_PORT: access port to MySQL server, by default is 3306.
+*	DB_PORT: MySQL server access port, by default is 3306.
-*	DB_NAME: name of production database.
+*	DB_NAME: production database name.
 *	WEB_SERVER_URL: Web server url.
 This url is composed by IP address, port and application name (UnaCloud).
-In case of use installation using scripts or Vagrant, use local address follows by port 8080 and application name UnaCloud: ip:8080/UnaCloud.
+In case of Script-based or Vagrant Installation, use local address followed by port 8080 and application name UnaCloud: ip:8080/UnaCloud.
 Don't forget protocol.
 *	AGENT_VERSION: initial version for agent.
-*	CONTROL_SERVER_IP: IP address where CloudControl application will run.
-In case of use installation using scripts or Vagrant, use local address.
+*	CONTROL_SERVER_IP: CloudControl application IP address.
+In case of Script-based or Vagrant Installation, use local address.
 *	CONTROL_MANAGE_PM_PORT: CloudControl application port to receive control messages from agents.
 We recommend port range 10025 to 10035.
 *	CONTROL_MANAGE_VM_PORT: CloudControl application port to receive control messages from agents with information about virtual machine executions.
 We recommend port range 10025 to 10035.
 *	AGENT_PORT: Agent port to receive messages from CloudControl application.
 We recommend port range 10025 to 10035.
-*	WEB_FILE_SERVER_URL: File manager url web application.
+*	WEB_FILE_SERVER_URL: FileManager web application url.
 This url is composed by IP address, port and application name (FileManager).
-In case of use installation using scripts or Vagrant, use local address follows by port 8080 and application name FileManager: ip:8080/FileManager.
+In case of Script-based or Vagrant Installation, use local address followed by port 8080 and application name FileManager: ip:8080/FileManager.
 Don't forget protocol.
 *	FILE_SERVER_PORT: FileManager application port to receive requests from agents to send files.
 We recommend port range 10025 to 10035.
-*	FILE_SERVER_IP: IP address where FileManager application will run.
-In case of use installation using scripts or Vagrant, use local address.
+*	FILE_SERVER_IP: FileManager application IP address.
+In case of Script-based or Vagrant Installation, use local address.
 *	VERSION_MANAGER_PORT: FileManager application port to receive messages from AgentUpdater application to manage update agent process.
 We recommend port range 10025 to 10035.
 *	dev_url: this variable is used only in development environment, leave default value.
 *	dev_username: this variable is used only in development environment, leave default value.